 41% and 35% a year in India (Cuthbert et al 2006).

 Research biologists from the Bombay Natural History Society (BNHS), Bird Conservation Nepal (BCN) and the Ornithological Society of Pakistan (OSP) were joined by international partners from the RSPB (UK), Zoological Society of London (UK) and The Peregrine Fund (USA).
 Because of the rapidity of the decline, simple population modelling established that they had to be caused by a major reduction in adult survival, as reduced breeding success could not account for declines of nearly 50% a year.
 Through collecting carcasses of dead and dying vultures researchers quickly established that dead birds were often characterised by the presence of extensive visceral gout, and of 284 post-mortems carried out in Pakistan, India and Nepal gout was found in 84% of birds (Oaks et al 2004; Shultz et al 2004).
 Visceral gout is caused by a build up of uric acid, which at very high levels crystallises in the body coating all internal organs in a white ‘paste’.
 Uric acid is the white substance found in the guano of all birds, and the characteristic presence of visceral gout in vultures suggested the cause of death was likely to be related to kidney failure.
-Some birds appeared sick and lethargic for a protracted period before death, with characteristic drooping head.
+Some birds appeared sick and lethargic for a protracted period before death, with a characteristic drooping head.

 For several years, researchers battled to understand what might be the cause of the deaths.
 Dead birds were tested for pesticides, herbicides, toxic heavy metals and other environmental pollutants.
-While trace levels of some of these compounds were detected, in the majority they were they at insufficient levels to cause physiological damage and there was no link between these compounds and the gout found in most dead birds.
+While trace levels of some of these compounds were detected, in the majority they were at insufficient levels to cause physiological damage and there was no link between these compounds and the gout found in most dead birds.
 Because of the geographic range and speed of the declines one initial strong hypothesis was that a novel infectious disease agent was responsible for mortalities.

 The diclofenac breakthrough was made in 2003 by researchers working for the Ornithological Society of Pakistan and The Peregrine Fund, led by Professor Lindsay Oaks from Washington State University, USA.
 Lindsay recognised that the class of painkiller known as Non-Steroidal Anti- Inflammatory Drugs (NSAIDs) had been linked to kidney failures and cases of visceral gout when some of these drugs were given to birds.
 Visiting pharmaceutical shops in Pakistan, the team found that a new NSAID, diclofenac, had recently come on sale and was commonly available.
 Investigating the carcasses revealed that every bird that had visceral gout also had traces of diclofenac, whereas those carcasses with no gout had no diclofenac.
 The team then gave diclofenac to vultures, either by injecting birds or by feeding flesh from buffalo and goats injected with diclofenac, and birds that received a high dose of diclofenac died within days of treatment, with extensive visceral gout.
 In 2004 the results of this work were published in the journal Nature (Oaks et al 2004).
 Extensive research established the same correlation between gout and diclofenac in birds from India and Nepal (Shultz et al 2004), modelled the amount of diclofenac required in the environment to cause the observed decline rates (Green et al 2004), measured the prevalence of diclofenac in cattle carcasses available for vultures (10% of carcasses, Taggart et al 2007), and modelled the prevalence of diclofenac and determined that diclofenac alone was responsible for the vulture population crash (Green et al 2007).

-Other hypotheses put forward for the vulture declines include reduced food availability, increased numbers of dogs, and habitat destruction, but none has significant evidence.
+Other hypotheses put forward for the vulture declines include; reduced food availability, increased numbers of dogs, and habitat destruction, but none has significant evidence.

 SAVE Programme Manager,